President Trump's Stances on Social Security and Medicare

 - Medicare Advantage plans would now pay for limited long-term care expenses – something that until now has not been covered by Medicare.

 It's misleading to say that the issues facing Medicare and Social Security are singularly related to Congress reducing the portion of tax dollars pouring into the programs.
+Or, that DOGE can find sufficient fraud and waste to make the programs solvent.
 It can be argued instead that it is the framework for these programs that lawmakers set up originally.
-If that's true, the best foot forward would be finding a bipartisan path forward on legislation to change spending or revenue, or both.
+If that's true, the best foot forward would be finding a bipartisan trajectory on legislation to change spending or revenue, or both.

 Medicare and Social Security have been hot topics of debate for decades.
 But the fact remains that each program is strapped for cash and there is no easy way out.
 Both the Republicans under Trump and the Democrats under Biden (and many administrations before them) made promises to overhaul Medicare and Social Security, but clearly, all have come up short.